A Retirement Home Visit Changed Everything

 But that's a story for next time.

-For now, sit with this: somewhere right now, there's someone who could be your friend.
+For now, I want you to sit with this: somewhere right now, in a retirement community or a college dorm or a corporate office or a suburban neighborhood, there's someone who could be your friend.
 Someone who gets you.
-Someone who shares the things that actually matter—not the surface stuff, but the real stuff.
-The stuff you don't put on a profile.
+Someone who shares the things that actually matter—not just the surface stuff, but the real stuff.

 You'll never meet them.
 Because there's no empty chair.
 No introduction.
 No one to say, "Hey, I think you two should talk."